France reports 3,104 people in intensive care units with COVID-19 | Health

 France reported that the number of people in intensive care units with COVID-19 fell by 102 to 3,104 on Friday, while the overall number of people in hospital with the disease fell by 669 to 17,272.

-Both numbers have been on a strong downward trend in recent weeks.
+Both numbers have been on a strong downward trend in recent weeks despite the government's gradual easing of lockdown and curfew measures.
+France also reported 11,268 new virus infections, taking the total to 5.64 million.
+The week-on-week increase of 1.2% was the lowest since the start of the epidemic.

-The health ministry also reported 98 new coronavirus deaths in hospitals on Friday.
-Later on Friday, it is set to report the death tally for retirement care homes over the past three days as well as data on new cases.
+The health ministry also reported 125 new COVID-19 deaths on Friday, including 27 deaths in care homes over the past three days.

-Also Read: Ivory Coast prime minister in hospital in France for tests
+Also Read: Number of COVID-19 intensive care patients in France falls further

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)